pinkeyyy/monogame-framework-wpfinterop/Readme.md

 ### MSAA based rendertargets will thrown an exception on Dispose

-Only occurs if WpfGame.UseASingleSharedGraphicsDevice is set to false (which is why it defaults to true).
+Only occurs if WpfGame.UseASingleSharedGraphicsDevice is set to false.

 ### Minor memory leak when WpfGame.UseASingleSharedGraphicsDevice = false